Our review of the best EOS wallets to help you safely store your EOS tokens.

 Want to keep your EOS or any other crypto coins and tokens as safe as possible?
 Remember these important tips:

 - Research before you transfer.
-Before transferring your EOS tokens to any wallet, make sure you thoroughly research the pros and cons of the wallet to make sure it’s right for you.
+Before transferring your EOS coins to any wallet, make sure you thoroughly research the pros and cons of the wallet to make sure it’s right for you.
 Also be careful to only use wallets from reputable providers.

 - Watch out for scams.
 Hackers and thieves sometimes target crypto holders using fake websites with very similar URLs to those of official, reputable wallets.
 Double-check URLs before visiting sites and downloading any software.